 Talmudic tradition actually says there were two Arks.
 Rashi's assessment that the Wooden one was the only one use din battle accept when The Philsitines took it as a punishment, I'm not sure will bear out.
-Though it might agree with the theory that the Wooden Ark became the Drum of Thunder.
+Though it might agree with the theory that the Wooden Ark became the Drum of Thunder of The Lemba tribe.

 In my post on Bethel The House o God I attempted to explain why Judges 20 placed The Ark in Bethel when other verses say it was in Shiloh all that time.
 If there were two Arks then we have a possibly simpler answer.